devmount/neural-network-pos-tagger/readme.md

 ### Tagging

 A sentence can by tagged with a pretrained model by calling the `tag()` method.
-You have additional parameters to print the tagging output in tabular form to the console (`pretty_print`) or mute console messages concering model loading completely (`silent`).
+You have additional parameters to print the tagging output in tabular form to the console (`pretty_print`) or mute console messages concerning model loading completely (`silent`).

     tagged_sentence = t.tag('Show all modules of Bachelor Informatics', format_list=False, pretty_print=True, silent=False)